On this page

 This is where a home educator looks after children in a private home.
 This could be their home, your home or another home.
 Home-based educators can have up to 4 children from birth to until they start school.

-Each educator must belong to a home-based service, which provides support through a Person responsible who is a fully qualified early learning teacher.
+Each educator must belong to a home-based service, which provides support through a Person Responsible who is a fully qualified early learning teacher.
 Educators must hold a home-based service qualification or within 6 months of joining a home-based service, be enrolled in a course offering a home-based service qualification.

 Te Kura, formerly the Correspondence School, offers learning programmes for tamariki aged between 2 and 6 years who can't attend an early learning service or kōhanga reo.